rulerartois/Controller-Radial-Menu/README.md

 Make that window configurable!

 Make it configurable via the user so they can change which buttons/joysticks perform the 2 relevant actions

+Potentially have a "snapback" that reverts back to the previous target (when LB was held down) that runs the command (/targetlastenemy) since there's no way of reading data from the game.